arangodb/arangodb/ISSUE_TEMPLATE.md

   - [ ] Fedora .rpm
   - [ ] Gentoo
   - [ ] docker - official docker library
-- [ ] Windows Version:
+- [ ] Windows, version:
-- [ ] Macos Version:
+- [ ] MacOS, version:

-### this is an AQL related issue:
+### this is an AQL-related issue:
 [ ] I'm using graph features

-I'm issuing AQL Via:
+I'm issuing AQL via:

-- [ ] webinterface with this browser:     running on this os:
+- [ ] web interface with this browser:     running on this OS:
 - [ ] arangosh
 - [ ] this Driver:

 I've run `db._explain("<my aql query>")` and it didn't shed more light on this.
 The AQL query in question is:

-You can reproduce this using this dataset:
+The issue can be reproduced using this dataset:

-Please provied a way to create the dataset to run the above query on; either by a gist with an arangodump, or `db.collection.save({my: "values"}) statements.
-If it can be reproduced with one of the ArangoDB example datasets, its a plus.
+Please provide a way to create the dataset to run the above query on; either by a gist with an arangodump, or `db.collection.save({my: "values"}) statements.
+If it can be reproduced with one of the ArangoDB example datasets, it's a plus.

-### FOXX
+### Foxx

-### this is a Webinterface related issue:
+### this is a web interface-related issue:
-I'm using the webinterface with this browser:     running on this os:
+I'm using the web interface with this browser:     running on this OS:

 These are the steps to reproduce:
-1) open the Browser on http://127.0.0.1:8529
+1) open the browser on http://127.0.0.1:8529
 2) log in as ...
-3) to the database [ ] `_system` [ ] other:
+3) use database [ ] `_system` [ ] other:
 4) click to ...
 ...

+The following problem occurs: [Screenshot?]
-Then this happenes: [Screenshot?]
-I would be expecting:
+Instead I would be expecting:

-### this is Installation related issue:
+### this is an installation-related issue:
-Describe what you did, what happened, what you would have expected to happen.
+Describe which steps you carried out, what you expected to happen and what actually happened.